Arithmetic Moduli and Lifting of Enriques Surfaces: Complete intersections of three quadrics

 Next, let $X$ be a generic Reye congruence.
-It contains $10$ genus-one half pencils $F_i$ and $10$ nodal curves $D_i$ such that $F_i F_j=1$ and $D_i D_j=2$ for $i\neq j$, see \cite[Lemma 3.2.1]{Cossec Reye}.
+It contains $10$ genus-one half-pencils $F_i$ and $10$ nodal curves $D_i$ such that $F_i F_j=1$ and $D_i D_j=2$ for $i\neq j$, see \cite[Lemma 3.2.1]{Cossec Reye}.
 It follows from the proof of \cite[Proposition 3.2.5]{Cossec Reye}, that the invertible sheaf corresponding to $C_{ij}:=F_i+\frac{1}{2}(D_i+D_j)$ for $i\neq j$ belongs to ${\cal P}(X)$.
 If $X$ is a generic Reye congruence then the genus-one fibrations $|2F_i|$ have no reducible fibers by the remark after \cite[Proposition 3.2.4]{Cossec Reye}.
-From this it is not difficult to compute that every nodal curve intersects $C_{ij}$ positively, i.e., the corresponding $\varphi_{\cal L}$ is an isomorphism.
-It follows from \cite[Theorem 1]{Cossec Dolgachev Automorphisms}, that automorphism groups of generic nodal Enriques surfaces in characteristic $p\geq19$ are infinite.
+From this it is not difficult to compute that every nodal curve intersects $C_{ij}$ positively, that is, the corresponding $\varphi_{\cal L}$ is an isomorphism.
+It follows from \cite[Theorem 1]{Cossec Dolgachev Automorphisms}, that automorphism groups of generic nodal Enriques surfaces in characteristic $p\neq2$ are infinite.
 Since this group acts on $C_X^+$ and since ${\rm Stab}(\omega_1)$ is finite, we conclude that ${\cal P}(X)$ is infinite.

-If $X$ is $\widetilde{{\sf E}}_8$-extra special, then $W_X={\rm Isom}(\EE)/\langle\pm{\rm id}\rangle$, which implies that it contains only one genus-one fibration $|2E|$ and that ${\cal P}(X)$ consists of only one element $\cal L$.
+If $X$ is $\widetilde{{E}}_8$-extra special, then $W_X={\rm Isom}(\EE)/\langle\pm{\rm id}\rangle$, which implies that it contains only one genus-one fibration $|2E|$ and that ${\cal P}(X)$ consists of only one element $\cal L$.
 Then we use \cite[Proposition 3.6.2]{Cossec; Dolgachev} to see that $|{\cal L}|=|2E+2R_1+...+2R_7+R_8+R_{10}|$ (notation as in case $4$ of \cite[page 185]{Cossec; Dolgachev}) from which we read off that $R_1,...,R_8$ and $R_{10}$ have zero-intersection with ${\cal L}$.
-In the other extra special cases, the genus one fibrations are described in \cite[Chapter III.5]{Cossec; Dolgachev} and applying \cite[Proposition 3.6.2]{Cossec; Dolgachev} to a divisor class $|C|$ with $C^2=4$, $\Phi(C)=2$ we end up with a finite list of possibilities of how to write $|C|$ in terms of genus-one fibrations.
+In the other extra special cases, the genus-one fibrations are described in \cite[Chapter III.5]{Cossec; Dolgachev} and applying \cite[Proposition 3.6.2]{Cossec; Dolgachev} to a divisor class $|C|$ with $C^2=4$, $\Phi(C)=2$ we end up with a finite list of possibilities of how to write $|C|$ in terms of genus-one fibrations.
 First, this shows that ${\cal P}(X)$ is finite.
 Second, in these explicit lists we can always find nodal curves that have zero-intersection with $C$ for any choice of $C$ and any decomposition into genus-one pencils.
 We leave the lengthy, yet straight forward details to the reader.